 Domiciliary hospitalization in a health insurance plan is a situation where the policyholder is in a hospitalized state even when he/she is at home.
 Since the policyholder is considered to be in a state of hospitalization, daily medical treatment expenses are bound to occur.
-Such expenses are covered by your health insurance plan only if the following conditions are met:
+Such expenses are covered by your health insurance only if the following conditions are met:

 - The patient is suffering from a disease, illness, injury where a certified medical professional or doctor has prescribed hospitalisation for him/her and he/she has a valid ongoing base health policy.